cvxr/CVX/doc/solver.rst

 * Gurobi: :ref:`gurobi`
 * Mosek:  :ref:`mosek`

-Support for GLPK should be considered experimental, and has been provided primarly to support upcoming Octave capability (that is *not* ready yet.)
+Support for GLPK should be considered experimental.

 .. _solver-selection: